Marco-G-R-Ramos/Final-Project---SELE_T4_B02/README.md

 For each of these 3 sections (2 tasks) there will be a README file, which explains what each task does in further detail.

 The report for this project is included in a pdf file "Final Project_SELE" where all the information from the README's are joined, more detailed and with figures aiding the information.

+Due to the problem with EasyEDA, we added the teacher to the member list of the Schematic/PCB.